dowjones/svg-text/README.md

 ```

 ## SvgText: options
 SvgText must be instantiated with an options object as a parameter.
-This options object has two mandatory properties (`text` and `element`) and many optional properties.
+This options object has one property that is mandatory: `text`.

 ### text
 `string` The text to render into the `text` element.

 ### element
 `SVG element` The element that the `text` element will be appended to.
+If not set, `svg` element will be used.

+### svg
+`SVG element` If not set, it will be created and appended to `document.body`.
+It used as a container for the `text` and `style` elements and for namespacing.

 ### x|y
 `number` Defaults to `0` for both properties.